mkalantari96/Project-Manager/README.md

 - Create, update, and delete projects
 - Task management within projects
-- User authentication and authorization
-- Real-time collaboration and updates
 - Responsive design for mobile and desktop devices
 - Dashboard with project summaries and statistics